 Thirdly here’s how this hero’s journey plays out.

-- Resolution: The word OZ is about will power and self healing with higher guidance.
+Resolution: The word OZ is about willpower and self-healing with higher guidance.

 a) Dorothy (life seeker): Greek word for God’s gift